The Best Nootropics for Focus in 2026: What Actually Works (and What Doesn't)

 Even more striking: a 2024 study published in Scientific Reports found that a single dose of creatine improved cognitive performance during sleep deprivation and induced measurable changes in cerebral high-energy phosphates.
 Your brain literally had more fuel to think with.

-Typical dose: 3-5g of creatine monohydrate daily.
+Typical dose: 3-5 g of creatine monohydrate daily.

 5. Citicoline (CDP-Choline): The Acetylcholine Builder